Photographer Resume Examples

 - Keep descriptions concise yet impactful to maintain the attention of hiring managers.

-- Don't include every single project if it's not relevant or doesn't enhance your candidacy—prioritize quality over quantity.
+- Don't include every single project if it's not relevant or doesn't lift your candidacy-prioritize quality over quantity.

 - Avoid generic statements that could apply to any photographer; instead, focus on what makes your work unique.